Beyhadh Spoiler: Saanjh Escapes Maya’s ‘Mayajaal’; Check Out Inside Pics Of Arjun-Saanjh’s Wedding

 The makers of Sony TV's popular show, Beyhadh are leaving no stones unturned to keep the audiences glued to the television screen.
-The latest twists have been keeping the audiences engaged to the show.
+The latest twists have been keeping the audiences glued to the show.

 As we all know, Maya (Jennifer Winget) is plotting against Saanjh in the jail.
-She has also made a few friends in the jail, who help her in with her plans.
-Maya had attempted to kill Saanjh a multiple times, but everytime Saanjh escaped.
+She has also made a few friends in the jail, who help her with her plans.
+Maya had attempted to kill Saanjh a multiple times, but Saanjh manages to escape every single time.
 Here's how Maya would try to kill Saanjh yet again...

 Saanjh & Arjun's Sangeet